‘He needs to pay the price’: Family of woman killed in hit and run crash outraged as suspect faces charges in her death

 “There’s no way he didn’t know he hit her, her light was so bright, the noise.
 There’s no way he didn’t know,” Deveau said.
 “How can you being a human drive off and leave somebody like that.
 I mean that’s somebody’s mother, sister.”

-“He needs to man up … He was a coward when he ran away,” said Michael Bartczak, Rebecca’s father.
+A nearby doorbell camera captured the truck police say Tanguay was driving moments before the crash.
+He was pulled over and placed under arrest about half an hour later.

+“All he had to do was do something.
+Man up and say hey she died right there,” Bartczak said.
+“He just left her to die.”

-Rebecca was a mother of two and a brand-new grandmother, and was a fitness buff, Michael said.
+Rebecca was a mother of two and a brand-new grandmother, Bartczak said.
 He said the family was devastated by her death.

 “We are paying the price right now – a hurt and a loss.
-And I want him to know there’s so many people behind her,” Bartczak said.
+And I want him to know there’s so many people behind her,” he said.
 “He needs to pay the price.”

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)